-The Imagination Library is a preschool literacy program that provides children with a new, FREE, age-appropriate book each month from birth until their 5th birthday, regardless of socioeconomic status.
+United Way Early Childhood Literacy is a preschool literacy program that provides children with age-appropriate books from birth until their 5th birthday, regardless of socioeconomic status.
 This program ensures that children have quality books in the home in their most developmental years.
 Any child living in Ayer, Shirley, Fitchburg, Leominster, Gardner, Winchendon or Templeton may sign up for the program To learn more, click here.

 - Community Partnerships - Enhances school and community-based youth violence prevention programs.
-Provides knowledge to help understand the seriousness and long-term ramifications of violent behavior.
+Provides knowledge to help understand the seriousness and long term ramifications of violent behavior.

-- Fitchburg Community Based After School Program Collaborative – Programming addressing the prevention of youth violence, drug abuse and teen pregnancy.
+- Fitchburg Community Based After School Program Collaborative – Programming addressing the prevention of youth violence, drug abuse & teen pregnancy.
 Geared to engage low-income children and youth with a collaboration of existing, successful programs.

 - HOPE for Kids - Afterschool program for low-income children in K-12 in Gardner and neighboring communities.
-Committed to a “whole child” approach HOPE works closely with families to bridge the gap between home and school.
+Committed to a “whole child” approach and works closely with families to bridge the gap between home and school.

 - Strengthening Families Collaborative – Provides support to at-risk families throughout the region through collaboration with Strengthening Families Alliance (15 collaborative partners including CAFS).

-- Teen Center - Provides services to the middle & high school youth by offering opportunities that will help develop their social & leadership skills through structured activities, homework help, classes, volunteerism and involvement in the community.
+- Teen Center - Provides services to the middle & high school youth by offering opportunities that will help develop their social & leadership skills through structured activities, homework help, classes, volunteerism, & involvement in the community.

 - Medical Transportation - Coordinated travel arrangements to & from out of town medical appointments for elderly & disabled individuals in rural areas.

-- Basic Life Skills & Emergency Assistance - Provides emergency material assistance (food, clothing, shelter) to individuals and families in need.
+- Basic Life Skills & Emergency Assistance - Provides Emergency Material Assistance (food, clothing, shelter) to individuals and families in need.

 - Comprehensive Emergency Assistance - Provides emergency assistance for those in need.
 Helps with food assistance, rental/mortgage, utility assistance, emergency disaster services, camp experiences, seasonal assistance, referrals, clothing and furniture.

-- Emergency Assistance - Serves low-income clients, addressing issues of poverty, such as hunger/malnutrition, along with immediate crisis, such as rental eviction, house foreclosure and utility terminations.
+- Emergency Assistance - Serves low-income clients, addressing issues of poverty such as hunger/malnutrition, along with immediate crisis such as rental eviction, house foreclosure and utility terminations.
 Provides for basic human needs.

 - Fellowship Table Program - Provides a free nutritious, balanced meal for individuals in need in a safe environment.
 Predominately addressing hunger and malnutrition, this meal site also serves as an outlet for isolated individuals to share a common meal, socializing with others in a hospitable location.